RyanClementsHax/notes/cloud/aws/ec2.md

 ## Purchasing options
 - on demand
-  - only charged by the hour
+  - only charged by the hour or by second
+  - use cases
+    - users who prefer the low cost and flexibility of ec2 without upfront payment or long-term commitments
+    - applications that have spikes in workload that cannot be interrupted
 - reserved
   - leased for 1 or 3 years
   - standard